Lexar’s latest-gen memory card is fastest where it matters most

 Is the Lexar CFexpress Type B diamond card really the world’s fastest?

 Lexar announced its new cards with a lot of superlatives and bold claims.
 The card’s “blazing fast” 1,900 MB/s peak read and 1,700 MB/s peak write speeds are very close to the 2,000 MB/s theoretical maximum of a Type B CFexpress card.
-And while we don’t doubt that Lexar achieved these speeds in a lab test, they aren’t indicative of the photographers will see in the real world.
+And while we don’t doubt that Lexar achieved these speeds in a test, they aren’t indicative of the performance photographers will in the real world.

 Our colleagues at PetaPixel put the new cards through their paces and while they’re fast, they don’t quite match up to Lexar’s claims—except in one key area.